UCSF-DataSci/ds217-11-final-t25ara/report.md

   - Method: Replaced with NaN, then interpolated with forward fill
   - Invalid values: Values 0.0 and 3098.5

-We were able to maintain the full data set while addressing the large number of missing values in many measurements.
+The full data set was maintained while addressing the large number of missing values in many measurements.
 The missing 37% of data suggests there was some error in sensor collecting data specific to rain/precipitiation.

 ### Phase 4 (Q3): Datetime Parsing, Temporal Features Extracted

 Datetime parsing and temporal feature extraction was conducted for analysis.
 The column 'Measurement Timestamp' was set as index and used to extract temporal features and preform temporal analysis.
-Date Range After Datetime Parsin starts at 2015-04-25 09:00:00 and ends at 2025-12-04 20:00:00 for a duration of 3876 days.
+Date Range After Datetime Parsing starts at 2015-04-25 09:00:00 and ends at 2025-12-04 20:00:00 for a duration of 3876 days.

 Temporal features extracted include: Measurement Timestamp, hour, day_name (monday-sunday), day_of_week (0-6), month, year, is_weekend (binary, 0 = no, 1 = yes).